-Dr. Emilio Ramos, a Resident Physician at UCSF visited the Makers Lab yesterday for his first 3D print using the Taz 5.
+Dr. Emilio Ramos, Resident Physician at UCSF, visited the Makers Lab yesterday for his first 3D print using the TAZ 5.

 Dr. Ramos mentioned that the Ozcan Research Group is doing similar work developing the next generation of smart global health systems.
 Take a look at the exciting work they are doing at UCLA.

 I also learned that the Department of Homeland Security is using this technology for “rapid bio detection technologies” and providing first responders with accessible technologies.
 Read more here!

 Want to print your own smartphone microscope?
 Download the PNNL Smartphone Microscope STL files.